wilsonmar/wilsonmar.github.io/_posts/2017-02-03-self-driving-cars.md

 ### Localization

+For a vehicle to "localize" itself to <strong>single-digit centimeter</strong> accuracy, it currently needs to use several technologies.

 Self-driving cars need to figure out more precisely where it is in the world than what GPS (Global Positioning System) can provide.
 A GNSS (Global Navigation Satellite System) receiver needs at least 3 of 30 satellites to calulate its location (based on time of flight).
+Also, GPS updates every 10 seconds, which is too slow.

-BTW, RTK (Real Time Kinematic) positioning uses ground stations to provide "ground truth" used to ensure GPS accuracy to 10 meters.
+RTK (Real Time Kinematic) positioning uses ground stations to provide "ground truth" used to ensure GPS accuracy to 10 meters.

-GPS updates every 10 seconds, which is too slow.

-For a vehicle to "localize" itself to <strong>single-digit centimeter</strong> accuracy, it uses several technologies.

 The <a target="_blank" href="https://www.digikey.com/en/product-highlight/a/analog-devices/adis1647x-mini-mems-imu-2000-sec/">Inertial Measurement Unit (IMU)</a> consists of a 3-axis gyroscope and accelerometer.
 It updates at 1000 Hz (near real time).
 The system has to reconcile two XY coordinate frames: the vehicle and the map.
 In the 3D Gyroscope, the spin axis is set to the global coordinate system while the 3 gimbals rotate.

 <a name="LIDAR"></a>